logaretm/vee-validate/docs/content/api/field.md

 <doc-tip title="The valid flag">

-The `valid` flag on the meta object can be tricky, because by default it stars off with `false` until the field has been validated, only then it is updated to its proper state.
+The `valid` flag on the meta object can be tricky, because by default it stars off with `true` until the field has been validated, only then it is updated to its proper state.

-You should check the `errorMessage` or `errors` to determine if a field is indeed invalid.
-Combining your `valid` flag checks with `dirty` or `errorMessage` may yield the experience you are trying to build.
+Combining your `valid` flag checks with `dirty` will yield the expected result based on user interaction.
+Otherwise you may use `validateOnMount` to make sure the field is validated immediately.

 </doc-tip>